ghc/ghc/docs/users_guide/exts/scoped_type_variables.rst

     To trigger those forms of :extension:`ScopedTypeVariables`, the ``forall`` must appear against the top-level signature (or outer expression) but *not* against nested signatures referring to the same type variables.

-    Explicit ``forall`` is not always required -- see :ref:`pattern signature equivalent <pattern-equiv-form>` for the example in this section, or :ref:`pattern-type-sigs`.
+    Explicit ``forall`` is not always required -- see :ref:`pattern signature equivalent <pattern-equiv-form>` for the example in this section, or :extension:`PatternSignatures`.

 GHC supports *lexically scoped type variables*, without which some type signatures are simply impossible to write.
 For example: ::